bbfriend/elfinder_xh/README.md

 ## License

-Copyright 2012 - 2014 David Stutz / Yakashi Uchiyama
+Copyright 2012 - 2016 David Stutz / Takashi Uchiyama

 The plugin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.